devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

   @override
   List<Wisdom> get initialState => List<Wisdom>();

+  //Called when the BLoC receives an Event
   @override
   Stream<List<Wisdom>> mapEventToState(FavoriteEvent event) async* {
     List<Wisdom> newFavorites = List()..addAll(currentState);

-    if (event is FavoriteEventAdd) newFavorites.add(event.favorite);
+    //Determine how to manipulate the State based on the Event if (event is FavoriteEventAdd) newFavorites.add(event.favorite);
     if (event is FavoriteEventRemove) newFavorites.remove(event.favorite);

+    //Emit new State
     yield newFavorites;
   }
 }